 |Install Application||Install or upgrade an embedded application on your systems.|

-Depending on the capabilities of your firmware/application, only a part of all the operations listed above may be available.
+Depending on the capabilities of your firmware/application, only some of the operations listed above may be available.

 See simple example below: